Skip to main content

 In the video, see what people said based on the word cloud that was created.
 The bigger the word, the more people who agreed with it or repeated the word.

-They saw about 100 people between 8 a.m. and noon and were pleased with the turnout and how friendly everyone was as they talked to them.
+They saw about 100 people each visit between 8 a.m. and noon and were pleased with the turnout and how friendly everyone was as they talked to them.

 With an audience of more than 200 turning out on Sept.
 10, 2022, for the Pleasant Valley Recreation & Park District's 50 Plus Expo, we thought it was the perfect opportunity to roll out our "Adventures in VR" program.
 More than two dozen seniors put on one of our Quest 2 headsets, we put the controllers in their hands and they ventured off to Antarctica, went on an African safari, traveled to outers pace and snorkeled in an underwater safari park with whales, sharks, dolphins and other sea creatures.